adambard/learnxinyminutes-docs/angularjs.html.markdown

 //An input filter can be added to a directive with a pipe character (|)
 //and filter followed by a colon and a model name.
-//The filter filter selects a subset of an array:
+//The filter selects a subset of an array:

 <div ng-app="myApp" ng-controller="namesCtrl">